USS Power (DD-839): Construction and career

-Service in the United States Navy
+Service in the U.S. Navy

 After shakedown out of Guantanamo Bay, Cuba, Power sailed on 9 January 1946 on the first of many Mediterranean deployments.
 Returning to the east coast six months later, she remained in the western Atlantic and Caribbean until late in 1948 when she again sailed for Mediterranean waters, to patrol the coast of Palestine under the direction of the United Nations Mediation Board.

 During early 1950, Power operated with units of the British Royal Navy and visited ports in Northern Europe, whence she steamed to the Mediterranean for another tour with the 6th Fleet.
-In the summer of 1952 Power completed a South American cruise, then returned to the east coast to resume her schedule of reservist and Midshipman training cruises, fleet and type exercises, and Mediterranean deployments.
+In the summer of 1952, Power completed a South American cruise, then returned to the East Coast to resume her schedule of reservist and midshipman training cruises, fleet and type exercises, and Mediterranean deployments.

 On 12 January 1955, Power collided with USS Warrington during a night exercise near Puerto Rico.

-In early 1956 during ASW exercises Power was involved in a collision with the destroyer USS Eaton (DD-510).
+In early 1956 during antisubmarine warfare exercises, Power was involved in a collision with the destroyer Eaton (DD-510).

-Lebanon Crisis
+Lebanon crisis

-In 1958 Power faced the Lebanon crisis with the 6th Fleet; and participated in the first Project Mercury launches after her return to the east coast.
+In 1958, Power faced the Lebanon crisis with the 6th Fleet; and participated in the first Project Mercury launches after her return to the East Coast.

-From November 1960 to January 1962 Power received a Fleet Rehabilitation and Modernization (FRAM I) overhaul, giving her the ASROC system and DASH capability.
-By September 1962 she was back in the Mediterranean.
+From November 1960 to January 1962, Power received a Fleet Rehabilitation and Modernization overhaul, giving her the ASROC system and DASH capability.
+By September 1962, she was back in the Mediterranean.

-During her 1963 overseas deployment Power served with the Middle East Force and at the end of the year, into 1964, operated off eastern Florida in connection with the Polaris program.
-Following another Mediterranean cruise and further east coast exercises in late 1965, she steamed in mid-Atlantic as a member of the recovery teams for Gemini 6 and 7.
+During her 1963 overseas deployment, Power served with the Middle East Force and at the end of the year, into 1964, operated off eastern Florida in connection with the Polaris program.
+Following another Mediterranean cruise and further East Coast exercises in late 1965, she steamed in mid-Atlantic as a member of the recovery teams for Gemini 6 and 7.